Live Telecast: Plot

 The story opens with the team attending the success party of the show Dark Tales, where we are introduced to all the members.
 Kanan, the show's writer is in love with Selma, the AD but does not have the courage to confess to her.
 Kalai, the costume and makeup artist and Shekhar, the art director were in relationship until Shekhar flirted with a model on a soap ad set which Kalai witnessed and broke up with him.
 Ashwin is in love with Jenny and had tried to confess to her in the past but she brushed him off, as always.
 Volga is the producer of the show.
-The team is enjoying the party when Aravind receives a call from an unknown and rushes to Jenny, asking her to switch on the TV.
-A big screen actress, whom they had previously rejected for a role, was going to debut in the world of soap-opera just at the same time slot as theirs.
+The team is enjoying the party when Aravind receives a call from an unknown number and rushes to Jenny, asking her to switch on the TV.
+A big screen actress, whom they had previously rejected for a role, is going to debut in a soap opera at the same time slot as theirs.

-“Is she so jobless, that she started acting in television?,” mocks Jenifer while watching the promo.
-She ensures her friends that this is not going to affect their show and they will remain number 1.
-However, a few days later the soap opera's higher views threatens Dark Tales and Jenifer's lack of responsibility hits a new low.
-She gets her cast members to re-enact a scene, where a woman is raped by an invisible force (probably lifted from Hindi movie Hawa).
+“Is she so jobless, that she started acting in television?,” mocks Jennifer while watching the promo.
+She assures her friends that this is not going to affect their show and they will remain number 1.
+However, a few days later the soap opera's higher views threaten Dark Tales and Jennifer's lack of responsibility hits a new low.
+She gets her cast members to re-enact a scene, where a woman is raped by an invisible force (probably copied from Hindi movie Hawa).
 All hell breaks loose, as the channel and advertisers pull the plug on her show.
-The social media also starts a protest, joined later by Mahila Morcha and demands to ban the show.
+The social media users also start a protest, joined later by Mahila Morcha demanding to ban the show.